ferm12/omdb-movies-react/README.md

 In the Future, I would like to add

-•	Selection of different categories to search by o	title o	Series o	Episodes
+•	Selection of different categories to search by title, Series or Episodes

 •	Search parameter of release year.